 Not only are medical bills expensive, they can result in loss of time on the floor and increase the cost of business by adding medical expenses and worker’s compensation.
 Not to mention the damage that can happen to a company’s image, within the workplace and out in the public.

 Ergonomic principles have been used in workplaces across the world to reduce harm or injury.
 These days, food companies without an ergonomic plan in place seriously risk reduced morale, high turnover, loss in revenue, and a possibly tarnished brand image.Here are three ways your company can use ergonomics to reduce work-related injuries.

 1. Improve Equipment and Procedures

-One way is to improve ergonomics is to make use of sanitary design, the concept of modifying tools and equipment to optimize for safety.
 Some of the most common injuries among frontline workers are sprains and strains.
 Some injuries might not even be noticed right away, like micro-traumas that take anywhere from weeks to years to develop.
-Improvement like arm supports, foot rests and adjustable workstations, and even anti-fatigue mats can help mitigate muscle fatigue by providing more support.
+Improvements like arm supports, foot rests and adjustable workstations, and even anti-fatigue mats can help mitigate muscle fatigue by providing more support.

 Introducing new equipment and procedures may require extra training.
 Short courses specific to your site or workstations can help drive home important safety messaging.
 Customizing existing training content or creating new course modules from scratch specific to certain procedures or equipment can help ensure your workforce is performing tasks ergonomically to avoid injuries.